kito323/MarvelUniverses/index.md

 Dictionary based method comes with several **problems like misunderstood negation, superlative and irony**.
 But with a big enough text it shouldn't be that problematic because nobody usually talks with negations or using irony only.
 Also it is important that text has to be transformed into lowercase, lemmatized and tokenized - every word's stem is separated and with no capital letters.

 But enough about the problems with methods, let's see what problems do we have with our text data.
 Firstly, the problem with wikipedias is that several people write them and that means that there is a lot of inconsistency.
 So not all paragraphs and attributes are included in each API request we made.
-It seems so that **Trivia** and **History** are probably the best paragraphs to look into as they have a lot of original text.
+It seems so that **Trivia** and **History** are probably the best paragraphs to look into as they have a lot of original text (meaning there will hopefully be more sentiment and less copy-paste text) and they were present quite often.
 Other paragraphs might often have just a common sentence across the characters.

 Second problem was that the the text from API request was not completely human-readable shape, so some **cleaning** was needed to be done.

-And thirdly, as there are many universes sharing basically same characters often then the text is often same as well or just redirecting to some counterpart in another universe.
+And thirdly, as there are many universes often sharing basically same characters, then the text is often same as well or just redirecting to some counterpart in another universe.
 For that reason we only decided to investigate **Earth-616** universe because it is considered being the main universe and mostly the other universes reference this one, instead *vice versa*.

 After all that, we found the sentiment scores separately for History and Trivia paragraphs.
 Results were graphed as histograms as shown below.